sammmkhannn/google-maps-scraper/readme.md

+Sure, here's an enhanced version of your README file:

+---

-# google-maps-scraper
+# Google Maps Scraper

+This tool is designed to scrape specific data from Google Maps search results in Italy based on provided locations in a JSON file.
+It extracts various details such as the business name, address, website, phone number, rating, and banner.

+## Prerequisites

+- Node.js installed on your machine.
-Note: you must have a stable internet connection.
+- Stable internet connection.

-Install dependencies
-type yarn install on terminal and press Enter
+- Yarn package manager (recommended) or npm.

+## Installation

+1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run `yarn install` to install dependencies.

+## Usage

-Run the program
+1. Run the program by typing `node scraper.js` or `yarn start` in your terminal.
-type node scraper.js or yarn start and press Enter

-Feed the search string
-Enter any Plural noun to search (it must be plural otherwise the results will differ).
+2. Enter any plural noun as the search query when prompted.
+Make sure it's plural to get accurate results.

-This program searchs data  sepcificly from italy (in the provided locations in json file).
+3. The program will search for data specifically in the provided locations in Italy (defined in the JSON file).
-Searchs the specific data, sometimes other things can be appeared but will not be scrapped.
-This program scrapes the specific data from each specific search result.
-Data items included:
-Banner,
-rating,
-name,
-address,
-website,
-phone.

-If the search result contains the specific information it will be scraped and will be written to the json file.
+4. If the search result contains the specific information (banner, rating, name, address, website, phone), it will be scraped and written to a JSON file.

+## Notes

+- Ensure you have a stable internet connection during the scraping process.
+- The program is tailored to search for data in Italy.
+Results may vary for other locations.
+- Only the specific data items mentioned above will be scraped.
+Other information may appear in the search results but will not be captured.

+## Contributing

+Contributions are welcome!
+If you have any ideas for improvements or find any issues, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to adjust any details or add more sections if needed!